nujrarian/ids-neural-networks/README.md

 Dataset: https://www.unb.ca/cic/datasets/ids-2018.html

 ## Objective
 Thegoal was to create a program to clean a huge dataset and create a sequential neural network model that is capable of identifying signature-based and anomaly-based attacks from the dataset.
-Our neural network model consists of 3 dense layers with the first two layers having a “ReLU” activation function and the final output layer having a “Softmax” activation function.
-Major benefits of ReLUs are sparsity and a reduced likelihood of vanishing gradient. <br>
+Our neural network model consists of 3 dense layers with the first two layers having a “ReLU” activation function and the final output layer having a “Softmax” activation function.<br>
-ReLu and its derivative is faster to compute than the sigmoid function.
-The Softmax activation function is able to handle multiple classes.
-It normalizes the outputs for each class between 0 and 1 and divides by their sum.
-Hence forming a probability distribution.
-Therefore, giving a clear probability of input belonging to any particular class.
-The neural network model uses Adam optimizer simply because it’s the most frequently used optimizer and has the fastest computation time from our testing.

 ## Results
 The Training and testing results for the signature-based model: